 Our research projects require close collaboration with the scientific community and the support of the institutions that study and manage the Reef.

-- Dr Paul Greenfield AO - ISAC Chair and Great Barrier Reef Foundation Board
+- Dr Paul Greenfield AO - ISAC Chair and Director, Great Barrier Reef Foundation

 - Professor Chris Cocklin - Senior Deputy Vice Chancellor (Research & Innovation), James Cook University

-- Mr Paul Hardisty - Chief Executive Officer, Australian Institute of Marine Science
+- Dr Paul Hardisty - Chief Executive Officer, Australian Institute of Marine Science

 - Ms Anna Marsden - Managing Director, Great Barrier Reef Foundation

-- Mr Russell Reichelt - Executive Chairman, Great Barrier Reef Marine Park Authority
+- Dr Russell Reichelt - former Executive Chairman, Great Barrier Reef Marine Park Authority

 - Dr Christian Roth - Research Director, CSIRO

-- Dr John Schubert - Chairman, Great Barrier Reef Foundation Board
+- Dr John Schubert AO - Chairman, Great Barrier Reef Foundation